dkerr64/homebridge-yolink/README.md

 sudo npm install -g homebridge-yolink
 ```

-Use of Homebridge [child bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges) is recommended to ensure best HomeKit peformance.
+YoLink status is retrieved over the internet.
+While the plugin maintains a status cache, you may consider use of Homebridge [child bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges).

 ## Configuration